Close this window

 The Local Authority has worked with ADL Smartcare to customise the information provided after Frank has completed the ADL LifeCurve™.
 There is already early evidence demonstrating the long-term impact of our approach, from a long-standing local authority partner of ADL Smartcare.
 The median stay in residential care is significantly lower than the UK national average and is still declining.

 Frank also completed the "I have difficulty holding and using my cutlery" supported self-help assessment through the site and was recommended cutlery which is easier to hold.

 ADL Smartcare has worked with hundreds of professionals across the UK and internationally to capture professional best practice advice.

-The 13 years of expert knowledge base supports ADL Smartcare’s unique 24/7 service, where people can access specific advice around less complex problems, that mirrors what would be provided if they visited a professional.The ADL Platform
+Expert knowledge gathered over 13 years supports ADL Smartcare’s unique 24/7 service, where people can access specific advice around less complex problems, that mirrors what would be provided if they visited a professional.The ADL Platform

 Frank followed the advice and regularly completes the exercises that were recommended, and can now get out to the shops on his own confidently without the use of his walking stick.

 He is feeling much more positive and less anxious about his future.

 By improving Frank's ageing journey, the Local Authority can also make significant savings on Frank's long term care costs.

 By helping others like Frank, the UK government can monitor how Local Authorities manage ageing and support the bench marking of excellence to improve services overall.